Wouter-Bekker-AI/CtrlSpeak/README.md

 Note: The optional "Chat with Bot" feature using the logo animation style requires PySide6, which is included in requirements.txt.
 ```

 GPU acceleration requires an NVIDIA CUDA-capable GPU with compatible drivers, but CtrlSpeak always boots in CPU mode and skips CUDA validation unless you opt in.
 The Whisper `small` model is downloaded automatically on first launch so a fresh install is usable immediately.
 Selecting **GPU (CUDA)** in the management window now launches the same welcome-and-progress experience used for model downloads; the app installs the CUDA runtime, cuBLAS, and cuDNN automatically and only falls back to CPU if validation fails.
-The CUDA wheels are cached under `%APPDATA%\CtrlSpeak\cuda\downloads`, verified with the published SHA-256 digests, and reused on the next attempt so extraction failures no longer force a redownload; the cache is purged only after a validated install.
+The CUDA wheels are cached under `${data_root}/cuda/downloads` (that is, `%APPDATA%\CtrlSpeak\cuda\downloads` on Windows or `${XDG_DATA_HOME:-~/.local/share}/CtrlSpeak/cuda/downloads` on Linux/macOS), verified with the published SHA-256 digests, and reused on the next attempt so extraction failures no longer force a redownload; the cache is purged only after a validated install.
 You can also stage GPU support manually via `python main.py --download-cuda-only` (alias: `--setup-cuda`).
 When no CUDA-capable GPU is detected, the management UI hides the GPU option and the installer flag exits early with an explanatory message.
 During the initial Whisper download, CtrlSpeak opens a centered welcome window sized to roughly 80% of a 1080p frame (about 1536×864) that plays the bundled intro clip (about five seconds for the default `TrueAI_Intro_Video.mp4`) with audio.
 Once the clip ends, the window transitions into a branded fun-facts card featuring the CtrlSpeak logo on a white tile and rotating onboarding tips sourced from `assets/fun_facts.txt`.
 A slim lockout window remains in the top-left corner with live status text and a red **Cancel download** button; cancelling stops the download subprocess immediately, exiting entirely if no model is available or otherwise returning you to the currently staged model.
 The same welcome-and-progress experience now runs whenever Chat with Bot needs to download an Ollama model for a selected identity, keeping the assistant in the intro/fun-facts flow until the LLM weights finish caching.